Couple therapy in Reading and online

 Even when both people want things to improve, it can be hard to shift a pattern once it has become established between you.

-Sessions can offer a space to slow that cycle down enough to understand what is happening between you, and what may become possible instead.
+Sessions offer a space to slow the cycle down enough to understand what is happening between you, and to begin exploring what may become possible instead.

 What the work focuses on